JeffersonLab/clas12-config/rf.md

-Using CCDB for RF configuration parameters in GEMC is supported as of version X.Y.Z.
-This is necessary for moving to using real run numbers for simulations and geometry, rather than CCDB variations, and meanwhile minimize the need for more CCDB variations.
+Using CCDB for RF configuration parameters in GEMC is supported as of version 5.4.
+This is necessary for moving to using real run numbers for simulations and geometry, rather than CCDB variations, and meanwhile minimizes the need for more CCDB variations.

 _However, it involves a modification to CCDB on MM/DD/YYYY-HH:MM:SS that can necessitate a change to any previously existing GEMC and/or COATJAVA configuration files, regardless the software versions used._